PURPOSE OF THIS WEBSITE

 H2O

 71% of the Earth's surface is covered in water.
-Life itself emerged from those ancient oceans.
-Every great journey — of discovery, of commerce, of understanding — has required the willingness to leave solid ground.
+Life emerged from those oceans.
+Every great journey of discovery has required the willingness to leave solid ground.

 10,000 km

 The Earth's atmosphere extends to a distance of 10,000 km.
-That thin envelope of breathable air is the only thing standing between us and the infinite vacuum of space.
-It is a reminder: the margin between thriving and perishing is narrower than we imagine.
+That thin envelope is the only thing between you and the void.
 Preparation is not optional.
 Education is not luxury.
 They are atmosphere.

 SOLAR SYSTEM

 The solar system formed 4.6 billion years ago from the gravitational collapse of a giant interstellar molecular cloud.
-From that chaos — dust, gas, heat, and time — emerged order.
-Eight worlds, each with its own character, its own lessons.
+From that ancient chaos, order emerged.
+Not by accident, but through the patient operation of forces that never stopped working.
+Eight worlds took shape, each with its own composition, its own atmosphere, its own relationship to the light.

 The Solar System formed 4.6 billion years ago from the gravitational collapse of a giant interstellar molecular cloud.

 In 2019, a Harris Poll commissioned by the LEGO Group asked children across three countries what they wanted to be when they grew up.
 In the United States, 29% of children chose YouTuber.
 In China, 56% chose astronaut.
 The difference was not talent.
-It was aspiration — what a culture teaches its children to reach for.
-We believe in reaching.
+It was aspiration.
+What a culture aspires to its children reach for.
+We believe in reaching for the stars.

 The word "education" comes from the Latin educere — to lead out.
 Not to pour in.
 The Socratic method understood this twenty-four centuries ago: the teacher does not fill the vessel.
 The teacher lights the fire.
 Our courses are built on this principle.
 We do not lecture.
 We provoke.
 We challenge.
 We build.